 Fig. 8 shows the geometry and halo distribution of an example lensing cone.
+All haloes within a given cone are used for the lensing calculation.
 On average each lensing cone (of $50'' \times 50''$) contains about 10,000 (12,000) haloes (subhaloes).
 Within a projected central region of $R \leq 5''$ for strong lensing, there are on average ~ 300 haloes with $m > 10^8 h^{-1} M{\odot}$ directly contributing to the convergence field.
 The rest are distributed further out (in projection) and contribute to the shear field of this region in the same way as point masses.